Entanglement Entropy and Quantum Phase Transition in the $O(N)$ $\sigma$-model: Introduction

 In these expressions, $N$ is the number of species of the scalar fields, and $\tilde{\lambda}=\lambda/N$.
-Note that $\mu$, $m_{\sigma}$ and $\lambda$ all stand for the renormalized parameters.
-The area law is clearly observed, with $A_{\perp}^{(2)}$ and $A_{\perp}^{(1)}$ denoting the area of the 2- and 1-dimensional boundary surface of $A$ in 3+1 and 2+1 dimensions, respectively.
-There is also the cutoff dependence in the leading divergence.
+Note that $\mu$ and $\lambda$ all stand for the renormalized parameters.
+The area law is clearly observed, with $A_{\perp}$ denoting the area of the 2-dimensional boundary surface of $A$.
+There is also the momentum cutoff $\Lambda$ dependence in the leading divergence.